O'Higgins and Maule continue to grow hand in hand with technology and innovation

 The fight for water

-Fernando Medina believes that the project for a water highway proposed by Fundación Reguemos Chile is expensive, but viable.
-“We are talking about 20 to 30 billion dollars for the entire project.
-But if one sees what they have done in Spain, in California, in Peru, it must be done thinking of the next 60 years, as a State project, as was done with the Maule basin in 1947”.
+Fernando Medina believes that the water highway project proposed by the Reguemos Chile Foundation is expensive, but viable. «We are talking about 20 to 30 billion dollars for the entire project.
+But if you see what they have done in Spain, in California, in Peru, you have to do it thinking about the next 60 years, as a State project, just as was done with the Maule basin in 1947.

 It refers to the agreement signed by Endesa that year and stipulates that everything that is done with the river and its tributaries is destined for irrigation and that the surpluses, if any, are destined for generation.

-He says that the work carried out by the then state company in the Laguna del Maule had the objective of increasing from 70 to 140 irrigated hectares and that the efforts to make the largest wall, carried out 10 years later, were finally intended to reach 200. hectares irrigated in 50 years.
-“We have more than achieved that and we have had to fight several times so that they do not revoke that right.
-The Sixth Civil Court of Santiago has just given an incredible ruling in August, where it is clear that this water is for irrigation and not for electricity generation as a priority purpose ”, he explains.
+He says that the work carried out by the then state company in Laguna del Maule had the objective of increasing from 70 thousand to 140 thousand irrigated hectares and that the efforts to make the largest wall, carried out 10 years later, had the objective of reaching 200 thousand hectares irrigated in 50 years. «We have already achieved that in spades and we have had to fight several times so that that right is not revoked.
+The Sixth Civil Court of Santiago has just given an incredible ruling in August, where it is clear that this water is for irrigation and not for electricity generation as a priority purpose," he explains.

 The water highway project, he says, would allow one million hectares of water to be irrigated in the country, going from the coastal zone of the Ninth Region to the dryland areas of the central zone and the desert plateaus in Atacama.

 Patricio Crespo knows about the issue of water.
-"Since 1970 I've been in the water," he says.
-He has been the president of the Federation of Surveillance Boards of the Sixth Region for 7 years and that includes 200 irrigated hectares and 28 irrigators.
+“I have been in the waters since 1970,” he says.
+For 7 years he has presided over the Federation of Surveillance Boards of the Sixth Region, which includes 200 thousand irrigated hectares and 28 thousand irrigators.

 The solution is to build more reservoirs.
 Stop the water in the high parts and store it when necessary.
 He says that the Convento Viejo reservoir, on the Chimbarongo estuary, works 10 years ago, but only irrigates in Colchagua.
 They have tried to extend it to Lolol, in the dry land, but the works have been slower than expected, because the investment is expensive.
 He adds that they are seeing alternatives for areas that have well irrigation and that are weakening in the western end of the province, such as Marchigüe, Alcones and the precordillera of the coast.

-“There is a lot of soil to irrigate in the region.
+«There is a lot of soil to irrigate in the region.
 With good regulation, we could occupy water from the Rapel reservoir through an agreement with Endesa.
-With that, the surrounding area could be irrigated to the north and south.
-There is even a project circulating, but it is a private initiative and here there has to be a public project”.
+With that, the surrounding area to the north and south could be irrigated.
+There is even a project circulating, but it is a private initiative and there has to be a public project here.

 That's where the problems begin, he says.
 Ensures that there is no political will to take out these projects.

-“The State supports lip service.
-These projects use them more to get votes than to materialize them.
-The public world does not talk to the private, they are very reluctant to talk to the private, there is mistrust, ”she complains.
+«The State supports with lip service.
+They use these projects more to get votes than to make them concrete.
+The public world does not talk to the private world, they are very reluctant to talk to the private world, there is mistrust," she complains.

-Account that in the case of Convent Old, its construction started in 1960 and that until today the annexed works that would allow to irrigate more areas are not ready.
-“Of the 230 million cubic meters, we are taking advantage of the 30 million used by the irrigators of the canal, everything else goes to the sea.
+Account that in the case of Convent Old, its construction started in 1960 and that until today the annexed works that would allow to irrigate more areas are not ready. «Of the 230 million cubic meters, we are taking advantage of the 30 million that the canal irrigators occupy, everything else goes to the sea.
 And the reservoir has been ready for 10 years.
-Am I right or not?".
+Am I right or not?.

 The Alcones estate, managed by Héctor Doberti, would benefit from this work.
 In it there are currently 5 thousand sheep that graze through a system of rotation of grasslands not to waste the land.
 And although there are many vineyards in the area, they are irrigated with wells and the basin has no more to drill.